 DSL or Digital Subscriber Line

 If the fastest speeds possible are a high priority for you, then a fibre-optic connection is the way to go.
-Tiny glass fibres send and receive data at speeds ranging from 40 Mbps to 500 Mbps, making fibre-optic connections the fastest internet solution out there.
-This is especially significant when it comes to upload speeds: fibre connections can upload data up to five times faster than both DSL and cable networks
+Tiny glass fibres send and receive data at speeds ranging from 50 Mbps to 1.000 or even 8.000 Mbps, making fibre-optic connections the fastest internet solution out there.
+This is especially significant when it comes to upload speeds: fibre connections can upload data up to five times faster than both DSL and cable networks.

 But, why does upload speed matter?
-A good upload speed is essential for sending large files (like backups to a cloud backup service or large videos to Youtube) or while hosting video conferences online.
-While fibre internet connections usually have the same download and upload speeds, cable internet connections generally feature upload speeds that are 10% of the download speeds.
+A good upload speed is essential for sending large files (like backups to a cloud backup service or large videos to YouTube) or while hosting videoconferences online.

 So why is fibre internet not the obvious choice for all users?
 For the simple reason that it requires the presence of fibre-optic cables in your area.
 Therefore, this option is ruled out if your area doesn’t support the installation of a fibre-optic connection.
-In 2018 only 36% of the Dutch homes has a fiber connection9.
-So chances are that it’s not possible for you to get a fiber internet subscription.
+Chances are that it’s not possible for you to get a fibre internet subscription.

-Also consider that a fiber subscription is often a bit more expensive then DSL.
+Also consider that a fibre subscription is often a bit more expensive than DSL.

 Do you want to make every penny count?

-But please don’t blame us if the speed of this cheap connection isn’t enough for you Netflix-binge-watching-needs…..
+But please don’t blame us if the speed of this cheap connection isn’t enough for your Netflix-binge-watching-needs…..